06 · touch

-The PinePhone Pro’s touchscreen is a Goodix GT917S — a 10-finger multitouch I2C controller hanging off i2c1 at address 0x14, with a reset GPIO and an interrupt GPIO going to GPIO bank 1.
+The PinePhone Pro’s touchscreen is a Goodix GT917S — a 10-finger multitouch I2C controller hanging off DTS &i2c3 at 7-bit address 0x14, with reset on GPIO3_B4 and interrupt on GPIO3_B5.
+FreeBSD dmesg prints that as shifted addr 0x28 on iicbus1.
 Linux drives it from drivers/input/touchscreen/goodix.c.
 We wrote a minimal port: src/sys/dev/iicbus/goodix.c, ~500 lines, evdev MT Protocol B, the standard 8-byte-per-contact data layout, the standard 0x814E status register that the driver clears after each read.

 The driver attached cleanly the day it was written ( 2464a0a goodix: add Goodix GT917S multitouch touchscreen driver ).
 Touch events even fired — but only in the polling fallback path.
 The interrupt-driven path returned ENXIO from bus_setup_intr and silently routed itself to polling at 100 Hz.
 That’s a working stopgap, but polling at 100 Hz costs roughly 5–15 mW (i2c bus active, IRQ-thread wakeups, evdev syncs) and adds up to 10 ms of latency per touch event.
 We wanted real interrupts.
 Getting there took seven commits across four days and ended at the bottom of the GPIO driver, not the touchscreen driver.